saadxi/Stocker/README.md

 # Stocker
-Web App checking for availability of limited stock products such as graphics cards.
+Programming a web data scraper using beautifulsoup4 to scan for availability of limited stock products such as graphics cards.
-Utilizes beautifulsoup4 to scrape web data.